zchee/neovim-wiki/Unit-tests.md

-Automated testing is essential for a project that aims to receive contributions from the community, it assists the project in growing faster without worrying about broken features.
-Pull requests that commit unit tests for existing functions will be given priority.

-In Neovim, unit testing is achieved by compiling it as a shared library that can be loaded and called by luajit's [FFI module](http://luajit.org/ext_ffi.html).
-You can learn the [key concepts of Lua in 15 minutes](http://learnxinyminutes.com/docs/lua/).

 Tests are broadly divided into *unit tests* ([test/unit](https://github.com/neovim/neovim/tree/master/test/unit) directory) and *functional tests* ([test/functional](https://github.com/neovim/neovim/tree/master/test/functional) directory).
 Use any of the existing tests as a template to start writing new tests.

+- _Unit_ testing is achieved by compiling the tests as a shared library which is loaded and called by LuaJit [FFI](http://luajit.org/ext_ffi.html).
+- _Functional_ tests are driven by RPC, so they do not require LuaJit (as opposed to Lua).

+You can learn the [key concepts of Lua in 15 minutes](http://learnxinyminutes.com/docs/lua/).

 ## Running Tests